owentechnologist/roach-semantic-lookup/README.md

 * The program will use semantic caching and the incoming prompts will be stored in CRDB in their embedded form so that Vector Search can find them - Note however that all queries filter according to the star_rating of the responses

-* NB: If a stored response to a query does not have a star_rating high enough to pass the star_rating filter, a new prompt and response will be stored alongside the old one (currently, all responses are given a star_rating of 3)
+* NB: If a stored response to a query does not have a star_rating high enough to pass the star_rating filter, a new prompt and response will be stored alongside the old one (currently, all responses are given a star_rating of 3 as a default when they are initially stored)

 * Prompt engineering options: (note if you fetch a CRDB stored result, the LLM never gets called, and the prompt engineering has no effect)
 You may wish to force-fail the matching query by demanding a higher star_rating.